-Our aggregate assets associated with incremental costs to obtain and fulfil our contracts were £143.8 million and £73.5 million at 31 December 2022 and 2021, respectively.
+Our aggregate assets associated with incremental costs to obtain our contracts were £153.5 million and £143.8 million at 31 December 2023 and 2022, respectively.
 The current and non-current portions of our assets related to contract costs are included within other current assets and other assets, net, respectively, on our consolidated balance sheets.
-We amortized £102.0 million and £61.2 million during the year ended 31 December 2022 and period from 1 June 2021 to 31 December 2021, respectively, to operating costs and expenses associated with our assets.
+We amortized £156.1 million, £102.0 million and £61.2 million during 2023, 2022 and the period from 1 June 2021 to 31 December 2021, respectively, to operating costs and expenses associated with our assets.